- Dani Carvajal ruled out of game against Sevilla

 The defense must also be ready, as Bayern’s lack of clinicality in attack in the first leg earned Madrid the victory.
 That’s one area that Jupp Heynckes’ men will be eager to improve upon tonight, and Real should not give them the opportunity to right their wrongs if they still want to win the UCL for a third consecutive time.

 Isco and Carvajal are likely absentees for Real Madrid, However, Nacho is set to return as Zidane confirmed, and could be thrown into the fray

 For Bayern, they’ll have to make do without Arjen Robben and Jerome Boateng.
 Meanwhile, Javi Martinez and David Alaba have returned from injury.
 Vidal is already out for the season.

 This should be one of the biggest nights in the UCL this season, as there is still all to fight for in this tie.
-Madrid fans will be hopeful that the lethargy that Real used in prosecuting the return leg of the quarter-finals against Juventus at the Bernabeu does not repeat itself.
+Madrid fans will be hopeful that the lethargy that Real used in prosecuting the return leg of the quarter-finals against Juventus at home does not repeat itself.